FEUP-LDTS-2023/project-l06gr03/README.md

 ### IMPLEMENTED FEATURES

-- **Menu** - Part of the menu is already implemented.

-### PLANNED FEATURES

-- **Jumping** - Dino will jump when the arrow up  key is pressed.
-- **Squatting** - The game character will squat when the arrow down key is pressed.
 - **Menu** - The game has a menu that can be accessed at the beginning of the game as soon as we run it, and when we lose.
 The menu has four options:
   - **Start** - Starts a new game.
   - **Instructions** - Displays the instructions of the game.
-    - **Leaderboard** - Displays the highest scores.
+  - **Leaderboard** - Displays the three highest scores.
   - **Exit** - Exits the game.
-- **Random obstacles** - We want to generate buildings, cities and planes at random (but logical) positions.
+- **Playable character** - Dino jumps when the arrow up  key or the space bar is pressed, crouches when the arrow down key is pressed, and uses a bomb if he has it his inventory pressing the arrow left key.
+If the arrow key or the space bar are pressed when Dino is crouched he will return to his "normal mode".
+- **Random obstacles** - There is two possible obstacles that can be randomly generated: a plane, or a city, which is a group of buildings that are either small or large, and could appear as a group of three, two, or just one building.
-- **Collectables** -The game will have collectable objects that can be collected by the player:
+- **Collectables** -The game has collectable objects that can be consumed by the player:
-  - **Bomb** - If the player catches a bomb, it will be stored in his inventory to use whenever he wants.
-The bomb explodes the nearest obstacle.
+  - **Bomb** - If the player catches a bomb, it will be stored in his inventory (which is represented in the top right corner, with a counter of the number of bombs the player has) to use whenever he wants to explode the next obstacle.
+There is a maximum capacity of the inventory of 5 bombs.
-  - **Shield** - Dino will be able to wear a shield that protects him for a short time.
+  - **Shield** - Dino is able to wear a shield that protects him for a short time (that is represented ion the top left corner).
 If he collides with an obstacle when he's wearing the shield, the player will not lose.
-  - **Boots** - The game character will have a higher jump during a certain period of time.
+  - **Boots** - The game character has a higher jump during a certain period of time (which is represented ion the top left corner).
-  - **Coin** - The coin will increase the player score.
+  - **Coin** - The coin will add 100 points to the player's score.
-- **Collision detector** - It is important to make the game detect when Dino collides with the obstacles so that we can know when the player lost or caught a collectable.
+- **Collision detector** - The game has the ability to detect when Dino collides with the obstacles to make the player lose or when Dino catches a collectable to consume it.
+- **Difficulty controller** - To make the game more dynamic, the more points you have, the faster it will become, making it increasingly difficult.
-- **Music and sound effects** - Our idea is to implement background music and sound effects for the game.
+- **Music and sound effects** - There is background music and many sound effects throughout the game for each player's action.
-- **Game Over** - The game needs to display a game over screen when the player collides with an obstacles.
+- **Game Over** - The game displays a game over screen when the player collides with an obstacle.
 The player will have two options:
   - **Start** - Starts a new game.
-  - **Menu** - The player goes to the Menu.
+  - **Menu** - The player goes to the main menu.

-  - **Coin Multiplier** - (OPTIONAL) It's an idea for a future feature that implements the Strategy Pattern to create a coin multiplicator depending on how far the player in his run.
+### PLANNED FEATURES

+- All the features were implemented.

 <br/>